samuelli/progress-bar/README.md

 # \<progress-bar\>

-Polymer indeterminate progress bar built with no other dependencies.
+Vanilla indeterminate progress bar built with no other dependencies that is smaller than 1KB.

-Just 835 bytes gziped.

 <!--
 ```